Five photography collections

 We live in an era of selfies and instant images, but visit these places to delve a little deeper into the fascinating art and history of photography.

 - West Yorkshire

 - Free to all

 This gem of a museum in West Yorkshire is home to the UK's National Photography Collection, which in turn incorporates a number of smaller collections.
-The Daily Herald Archive chronicles British life from 1911 to the mid-1960s through over 3 million photographs and the world-famous Royal Photographic Society Collection charts 150 years of photography, while further collections explore advertising photos and the history of photographic technology.
+The Daily Herald Archive chronicles British life from 1911 to the mid-1960s through over 3 million photographs.
+The world-famous Royal Photographic Society Collection charts 150 years of photography, while further collections explore advertising photos and the history of photographic technology.

-The Science Museum's newly opened Media Space is a London home for the National Photography Collection, showcasing images from the National Media Museum's archives in a series of major exhibitions.
-Its inaugural show is Only in England: Photographs by Tony Ray-Jones and Martin Parr, an exploration of two photographers who found inspiration in the eccentricities of English society.
+The Science Museum's Media Space is the London home for the National Photography Collection, showcasing images from the National Media Museum's archives in a series of major exhibitions.
+It brings together photographers, artists and curators to explore the relationships between photography, science and technology.

 Established in 1984 with a remit to collect Scottish and international photographs, the Scottish National Photography Collection has developed a world-class holding of early photography dating back to the 1840s.
 Housed in the Scottish National Portrait Gallery, the collection includes important works by David Octavius Hill and Robert Adamson.

 In 1858, when it was still known as the South Kensington Museum, the V&A hosted the world's first exhibition of photography, consisting of 1,009 photographs contributed by members of the Photographic Society of London.
 Today the museum features a Photography Gallery with a permanent exhibition of works from its internationally renowned photography collection, including the Art Fund Collection of Middle Eastern Photography.